The Rich Man and Lazarus

 Poor, Sick, and Laid at the Gate

-Matthew 15:26–27 — “It is not good to take the children’s bread and throw it to the dogs.
-But she said, ‘Yes, Lord; but even the dogs feed on the crumbs which fall from their masters’ table.’”
+And He answered and said, ‘It is not good to take the children’s bread and throw it to the dogs.’
+But she said, ‘Yes, Lord; but even the dogs feed on the crumbs which fall from their masters’ table.’

-The Canaanite woman — a Gentile — begged for the crumbs of Israel’s bread.
+The Canaanite woman—a Gentile—begged for the crumbs of Israel’s bread.
+And Yahushua healed her daughter, commending her faith.
 This is the exact picture in the parable.
 Lazarus is the Gentile world: unclean in Israel’s eyes, spiritually starving, yet open to the mercy of Yahuah.
+He does not demand a seat at the table.
+He simply wants what falls from it.

 The Name That Tells the Story

 Remember the name.
 Lazarus means “God helps.”
-He has no human advocate, no covenant pedigree.
-And when he dies, he is carried by angels to Abraham’s bosom — the very place of covenant comfort that Israel considered exclusively its own.
+He has no human advocate.
+No covenant pedigree.
+No temple access.
+His only resource is Yahuah Himself.
+And when he dies, he is carried by angels to Abraham’s bosom—the very place of covenant comfort that Israel considered exclusively its own.

-The connection to Eliezer, Abraham’s foreign servant in Genesis 15:2, makes this even sharper.
-In the parable, the foreigner ends up in Abraham’s embrace — and the biological descendant is on the outside looking in.
+The connection to Eliezer, Abraham’s servant in Genesis 15:2, makes this even sharper.
+Eliezer was not a biological son of Abraham.
+He was a foreigner in the household who would have been the heir if Yahuah had not promised Isaac.
+In the parable, the “foreigner” does end up in Abraham’s embrace—and the biological descendant is on the outside looking in.
 This is the great reversal.

 Part IV — The Great Reversal